17 Best Places to Visit in California

 Alamere Falls, Point Reyes National Seashore

-A paradise for bird-watchers, Point Reyes is home to a remarkable variety of avian species, including the snowy plover, northern spotted owl, peregrine falcon, and brown pelican.
+A paradise for bird-watchers, Point Reyes is home to a remarkable variety of avian species, including the snowy plover, northern spotted owl, Peregrine falcon, and brown pelican.

 "Cottage" of Empire Mine owner in Grass Valley

-In 1948, when John Sutter and James Marshal were building a sawmill at Coloma along the American River, they discovered small nuggets of gold on the site.
-A pivotal moment in California's history, this event led to the mass migration in 1849 to the West Coast known as the Gold Rush.
-Thousands of gold seekers headed to this location in the foothills of the Sierra Nevada Mountains in hopes of finding their fortunes.
+In 1848, when John Sutter and James Marshal were building a sawmill at Coloma along the American River, they discovered small nuggets of gold on the site.
+This pivotal moment led to the "Gold Rush" of 1849, changing the course of California's history.
+Thousands of gold-seekers flocked to this location in the foothills of the Sierra Nevada Mountains, hoping to find their fortunes.

 About 40 miles north of Coloma are the atmospheric Gold Rush towns of Grass Valley and Nevada City.
-Empire Mine State Historic Park is the top attraction in Grass Valley, where visitors may tour the old mining area and the property's Victorian "cottage."
-Grass Valley's downtown has many mid-19th-century buildings that are filled with art galleries, boutiques, and restaurants.
+At Empire Mine State Historic Park in Grass Valley, you may tour the old mining area and the property's Victorian "cottage."

 Beautiful nature sites are found throughout the Sierra Nevada foothills.
-Nestled in a canyon, the South Yuba River State Park is a good place for bird-watching, swimming, and hiking,
+Nestled in a canyon, the South Yuba River State Park is a good place for bird-watching, swimming, and hiking.

 For summertime recreation, the American River attracts many visitors to its riverfront parks.
 Dave Moore Nature Area (two miles from Coloma) has hiking trails and picnic areas.
+In the Coloma-Lotus Valley, the South Fork of the American River is the place to go for white-water rafting experiences.

 The Cronan Ranch Regional Trails Park in Pilot Hill (four miles from Coloma) has 12 miles of hiking/biking trails plus fishing areas.